ronin-rb/ronin/man/ronin-grep.1.md

 `--ssh-private-key`
   Searches for all SSH private key data.

+`--dsa-private-key`
+  Searches for all DSA private key data.

+`--ec-private-key`
+  Searches for all EC private key data.

+`--rsa-private-key`
+  Searches for all RSA private key data.

+`-K`, `--private-key`
+  Searches for all private key data.

 `--ssh-public-key`
   Searches for all SSH public key data.

-`-K`, `--private-key`
-  Searches for all private key data.

 `--rsa-public-key`
   Searches for all RSA public key data.